mekf/minh-im/app/views/poet/_posts/gotcha_coffeescript_implicit_return.md

 ```

 &nbsp;
 CoffeeScript functions will automatically return their final values, even without using the `return` keyword.
 For a while it seemed a little weird, but as I didn't run into any issue with my simple codes I consistenly forgot about it.
 I assumed that this is a good practise for two reasons.
 First, the last thing a function processes should be the best it can return, or at least as good as `undefined`.
 Second, it means I can always assume that a function returns something.
 In this situation, I gave my specs a blank db `Object` and due to some reasons that I hadn't completely understood, the model returned an `undefined` value.
 It should be no brainer that something which is `undefined` cannot be expected `toBeDefined()`.
-In order to tell CoffeeScript to not return something explicitly, we have to make it so.
+In order to tell CoffeeScript to not return something, we have to make it so.

 ```coffeescript
 module.exports = (db) ->